cosmodesi/pycorr/doc/index.rst

   # separation array in result.sep
   # correlation function in result.corr

-Example notebooks are provided in :root:`pycorr/nb`.
+Example notebooks are provided in :root:`nb`.

 **************
 Code structure